-As a global marketer and manufacturer of leading branded consumer food products, General Mills has always taken seriously its role as a steward for our communities, our company and our world.
+As a global marketer and manufacturer of leading, branded food products, General Mills takes seriously its role as a steward for our businesses, our communities and our world.

-General Mills products are sold in over 100 countries on six continents.
-Every General Mills product must meet the high expectations of our customers - the retailers who sell our products.
-At the same time, we must earn and maintain the trust of our consumers - the people who buy our category-leading brands.
+Our products are sold in over 100 countries on six continents.

+Every General Mills product must meet the demanding standards of our consumers - the people who buy our category-leading brands.

-Our products offer taste, nutrition, variety, convenience and value; but product safety and integrity are every bit as important to us.
-We hold ourselves to the highest standards of product quality.
+Our products offer consumers good taste, variety, convenience and value.
+In addition, product safety and integrity are every bit as important to us as they are to those who eat our products.
+We hold ourselves to the highest standards of product quality and work with everyone along the product chain - from vendors providing raw materials to retailers and foodservice operators selling our products - to maintain a safe, high-quality product.